DISCLAIMER: All information on this page is accurate as of Oct 29, 2021. We will update you as more information becomes available.

 Does this mean online retail will go away after USPS bans vape products from being shipped?

 No. Online retailers are finding alternative methods to ship your products directly to your home.
-We will keep you informed about changes to the final USPS rule.
+As a reminder, USPS officially banned the shipment of vape products throughout their network on October 21, 2021.

 Are my favorite brands and flavors being discontinued?